Key Points

 Process stability is when a process in manufacturing is predictable over time, and the outcomes are as expected.

 Run charts are commonly used to get a clear picture of whether a process is stable or not.
-By plotting process performance characteristics daily over a period of time, you will be able to see if the process is consistent from day to day.
+By plotting process performance characteristics daily over some time, you will be able to see if the process is consistent from day to day.
 If the plots do not look similar and there are a few outliers, you can then take steps to find the problem and implement a fix.

-1. Higher yields
+1. Higher Yields

 With a stable process, production is smooth, quality products are produced in a predictable quantity, and daily quotas can be met.
 A stable process is less likely to experience unexpected delays and downtimes.

-2. Ability to catch and fix variations
+2. Ability to Catch and Fix Variations

 By utilizing a run chart, you can see how the process is changing from day to day.
 If you notice there is something out of the control zone, you can investigate and come up with solutions to fix the problem during already scheduled downtime and prevent it from happening again.

-3. Better efficiency
+3. Better Efficiency

 When you have stability in your process, things run as expected in the shortest amount of time possible.
 A stable process also reduces material waste, which leads to a more cost-effective and environmentally friendly process.